 After some de-emphasis during the previous administration, the Office of Social Concerns worked in the 1990s to expand its programs.
-It has continued the monitoring of state legislative issues that affect the well-being of persons and, through its Legislative Monitoring Service publication, has maintained a system for alerting key laity and clergy who can and do affect legislation.
+It monitored state legislative issues affecting the well-being of persons and, through its Legislative Monitoring Service publication, maintained a system for alerting key laity and clergy who can and do affect legislation.
+This publication, however, was discontinued following the creation of the church-, synodical-, and SMO-supported statewide Lutheran Advocacy Ministry Program, or LAMP.